cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 At the time of writing, I currently run the following services:

 * Synapse (a Matrix server for decentralized communication)
+* Joplin Server (a synchronization server for Joplin, a note-taking app)
 * Miniflux (a minimalistic RSS reader)
 * Vikunja (an open-source Todoist clone)
 * Mealie (a recipe manager)